 Click the More ( ⋮ ) icon to view example traces.
 Click one of the traces to view the full trace in the Trace view.
 Click View in Service Directory to return to the Service Health view where you can view the sparkline charts and any deployment markers, but for this service and operation.

-These are logs that your tracing instrumentation has appended to the spans.
-If you used tracing libraries that do not support log appending, you will not see Log Analysis.
+These are logs of events that your tracing instrumentation has appended to the spans.
+If you used tracing libraries that do not support log appending, you will not see Log Event Analysis.

-Lightstep shows you the logs from the spans that make up the Operation Diagram (if you’ve filtered the diagram, the logs are filtered as well).
+Lightstep shows you the logs of events from the spans that make up the Operation Diagram (if you’ve filtered the diagram, the logs are filtered as well).